wwPDB/backbone-extension/Backbone.md

 2. Where it has the full carboxyl group, the atoms should be called O/OXT/HXT (OXT and HXT being the leaving atoms).
 3. The N-terminal linked amino group should always be called N.
+   - Where it has one hydrogen only it should be called H.
    - Where it has two hydrogens, they should be called H/H2 (H2 being the leaving atom).
-   - Where it has one hydrogen only it should be called H.
+   - Where it has three hydrogens, they should be called H/H2/H3 (H2/H3 being the leaving atoms)
-4. The backbone carbon with *both* an amino group and side chain should be called CA.
+5. The backbone carbon with *both* an amino group and side chain should be called CA.

 <img src="imgs/0JT_with_atom_names.png" alt="0JT" width="45%">